gvwilson/sdxpy/en/src/editor/index.md

 Our starting point is Python's [curses][py_curses] module.
 It gives programs access to a library called `curses`, which provides a uniform interface to terminal applications on several platforms.
-These applications can do much more than most people realize, and terminal interface libraries like [Textualize][textualize] can do most of what a modern browser can do, but we will stick to the basics for now.
+These applications can do much more than most people realize—libraries like [Textualize][textualize] can create [%i "terminal UI (TUI)" %][%g tui "terminal UIs" %][%/i%] (TUIs) that can do most of what a modern browser can do, but we will keep things simple for now.

 ## Logging Keystrokes {: #editor-keystrokes}